-How to Write Faster: A Series on How to Finish a First Draft in 6 Weeks
+How to Write Faster: Writing Tips to Finish a First Draft in 6 Weeks

 How to Write Fast: The 3 Fast Writing Essentials

 Learning anything takes time and that should come as no shock to anyone.
-However, the good news about productivity is that you can learn it while simultanenously accomplishing your goals and projects.
+However, the good news about productivty is that you can learn it while simultaenous accomplishing your goals and projects.

 In this blog series, we will go into detail about how this process works, but there are three core things you need in order to write fast: